 If you find this article helpful, like my Facebook page!

-Also, consider signing up to my mini-series which is completely free.
-I have two versions designed for candidates with different background:
+Also, consider signing up for my mini-series, which is completely free.
+I have two versions designed for candidates with different backgrounds:

 (Those with US degrees, or

 graduate/live/work in the US)